 Requirements for the Master of Arts degree in Higher, Adult, and Lifelong Education

 The HALE M.A. program is a combination of experiences designed by the student in conjunction with a faculty advisor.
-It includes a set of required and core courses, as well as a series of elective courses that may include independent study, field experience or practicum.
-Aspects of the program of study are detailed in this section.
+It includes a set of required and core courses and a series of elective courses that may include independent study, field experience, or practicum.
 In addition to the following program requirements, candidates must satisfy all college and university graduation requirements.

 Curricular Structure: The HALE M.A. program is available only under Plan B (without thesis) and requires successful completion of 30 credit hours as follows: